Digital-Media/fhooe-webdev/fhooe-webdev-base/README.md

 Download or clone the [fhooe-webdev](https://github.com/Digital-Media/fhooe-webdev) repository to a location of your choice on your computer.

 Make all the changes in the Vagrantfile of the `fhooe-webdev-base` directory.
-Make sure to document everything in the Vagrantfile, if possible use `echo` statements to show what you are doing.
+Make sure to document everything in the Vagrantfile, if possible, use `echo` statements to show what you are doing.

-To test everything, switch to the directory where you cloned/downloaded the repository and select the development subdirectory, e.g. `cd <path-to>/fhooe-webdev/fhooe-webdev-base`.
+To test everything, switch to the directory where you cloned/downloaded the repository, and select the development subdirectory, e.g., `cd <path-to>/fhooe-webdev/fhooe-webdev-base`.
 Then run `vagrant up`.
-This will download the [bento/ubuntu-18.04 box](https://app.vagrantup.com/bento/boxes/ubuntu-18.04) (a minimal Ubuntu image) from Vagrant Cloud, and run all the provisioning steps from the Vagrantfile.
+This will download the [bento/ubuntu-20.04 box](https://app.vagrantup.com/bento/boxes/ubuntu-20.04) (a minimal Ubuntu image) from Vagrant Cloud, and run all the provisioning steps from the Vagrantfile.
 Finally, the mache is run in headless mode.
-Use `vagrant ssh` to connect to the box and make sure, everything is running and configured as planned.
+Use `vagrant ssh` to connect to the box and make sure everything is running and configured as planned.

 ### Creating the fhooe/fhooe-webdev box